 If you are someone who requires insulin, one of the most important things you can do to stay safe is to have an emergency plan in case you become ill and need to be hospitalized.
 In preparing for such an emergency, it's important to take into consideration that you may be too ill to speak for yourself at this time.
 Therefore, you should always designate another individual who can assist in this process, as needed.

 If you are hospitalized or admitted for any emergent situation, it will be very important for you to tell your doctor and nurse the type of insulin you take, what dose, and how you are taking insulin.
 You should carry an updated list of all medications you take at all times.
 Ideally, it is safest to bring your medications and insulin delivery system into the hospital to prevent any misunderstandings.

 It will also be helpful to inform the health care team of your recent blood sugar readings.
-However, keep in mind, your usual insulin requirement may change with possible illness or emergent care.
-Be prepared for potential changes in your insulin regimen, which may be needed during your condition and as determined by your doctor.
+However, keep in mind that your usual insulin requirement may change with a possible illness or emergent care.
+Be ready for potential changes in your insulin regimen that your doctor may decide are necessary given your condition.

 During your hospitalization or for emergency care, you (or whomever you have designated) will need to pay close attention to your care.
 Here are some additional tips to avoid errors with your insulin during hospitalization: